Wura (TV series)

 Wura is a 2023 Showmax original Nigerian soap opera, executively produced by Rogers Ofime.
 The series is best known to be Nigerian first longest Showmax original series, starring Scarlet Gomez, Yomi Fash Lanso, Carol King, Ray Adeka, Iremide Adeoye, Ego Iheanacho, Martha Ehinome, Lanre Adediwura, Oluwaseyi Akinsola, Ropo Ewenla, Miracle Gabriel, and Tersy Akpata.
+The fourth season was released on Africa Magic, following the discontinuation of Showmax.

 Wura is an adaptation of the South African soap opera The River, an M-Net original production streaming on Showmax.

 Series overview

 Each episode from Season 1 and Season 2 was released four times weekly from Monday to Thursday on Showmax.
-Only the finally season, Showmax announce each episode will be released two times weekly from Monday to Tuesday.
+Only the Season 3, Showmax announced each episode will be released two times weekly from Monday to Tuesday.
+On the final season, Africa Magic announced each episode will be released five times weekly from Monday to Friday on Africa Magic Showcase by 8pm (WAT), and Africa Magic Family by 8:30pm (WAT).